mlcommons/algorithmic-efficiency/RULES.md

 Target performances on the validation and test sets will be defined for each [workload](#workloads) separately by taking the best performance achievable by one of four standard algorithms (Adam, Nadam, Nesterov Momentum, and Heavy Ball Momentum).
 These target-setting algorithms will follow the general process of the external tuning ruleset, with a slightly larger tuning budget of $100$ trials to guarantee competitive performance.
 Once the best algorithm and its hyperparameters are determined, training is repeated $20$ times, with the target performances being the median metric over those $20$ runs.

 Both [tuning rulesets](#tuning) will use the same target performances.
-The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all public workloads.
+The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all fixed workloads.
 The `max_runtime` for submissions on each workload is $\frac{1}{3}$ longer than the runtime of the target-setting algorithms.

 #### Benchmark score using performance profiles